intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/data-parallel-processing.md

 ### **3. XShards (Distributed Data-Parallel Python Processing)**

-`XShards` in Orca allows the user to process large-scale dataset using *existing* Pyhton codes in a distributed and data-parallel fashion, as shown below.
+`XShards` in Orca allows the user to process large-scale dataset using *existing* Python codes in a distributed and data-parallel fashion, as shown below.

 ```python
 import numpy as np